-On or before the date on which a FD Statement or a required Amendment is due, the Committee may grant reasonable extensions of time for the filing.
+On or before the date on which an FD Statement or a required Amendment is due, the Committee may grant reasonable extensions of time for the filing.
 Under the law, the total of such extensions for one filing in a calendar year may not exceed 90 days.
 No extensions for PTRs will be allowed.
-No such extensions are permitted by the terms of the STOCK Act.
+No such extensions are permitted by the terms of the Stop Trading on Congressional Knowledge Act of 2012 (STOCK Act).